 Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.
+We support more than 200 people with autism.
+For 70 of these, autism is their primary support need.

 People with autism have particular difficulties with: